David Reed (Conservative politician)

 David George Reed (born December 1989) is a British Conservative Party politician who has served as Member of Parliament for Exmouth and Exeter East since 2024.
+Reed is the Shadow Minister for the Defence, Security and Resilience.

 Early life and education

 Reed was born in Carshalton, south London.
 After joining the Royal Marines, Reed was based at the Lympstone Royal Marine Base where he decided to move to East Devon full time.

 Reed started his career in the Royal Marines and the Special Forces Support Group and served in conflict zones around the world during a seven-year career.
 In addition to his frontline service, Reed was a parachutist on the Royal Navy Parachute Display Team, and he won a place on the Team GB Wingsuit Skydiving Squad.

 After leaving the Royal Marines, Reed gained a first class Bachelor’s degree in Business, and a Master’s degree in International Security.
 He has also worked in Parliament and held volunteer campaign officer positions within the Conservative Party.
 Reed has also worked in cyberspace development in the public and private sectors, most recently in the defence firm, BAE Systems Digital Intelligence.